jaredpalmer/formik/README.md

 Touched fields.
 Each key corresponds to a field that has been touched/visited.

 ##### `values: { [field: string]: any }`
 Your form's values.
-Will have the shape of the result of [`mapPropsToValues`] (if specified) or all props that are not functions passed to your `WrappedComponent`.
+Will have the shape of the result of [`mapPropsToValues`] (if specified) or all props that are not functions passed to your wrapped component.

 ## Recipes